The Montefiore Hospital, Hove: History of the building

 Hanningtons occupied the building until 1972, when it was sold to the Legal & General Assurance Society.
 Architects Devereux and Partners undertook an "elegant" conversion of the premises on behalf of the insurance firm, including reglazing the windows while restoring their arched surrounds to their original condition.
 In its new form, it was the earliest in a succession of large office buildings on the north side of Davigdor Road.
 Legal & General occupied the building until 2005, when the new City Park office development next to Hove Park was completed and the company moved its offices there.
 The Davigdor Road building was bought by the Scottish Widows Investment Partnership, an asset management company, and stood empty for six years.

 In early 2011, it was stated that Spire Healthcare—a major operator of private hospitals in Britain—had acquired the building and would spend £25 million converting it into a hospital.
 Construction was expected to take 15 months.
 Renovations, which involved preserving the exterior features while removing all the old interior fittings and installing facilities such as operating theatres and consultation rooms, were carried out by Nightingale Architects with oversight from the hospital's director.
 The work received a "Best Refurbishment" award in the Acumen Commercial Property Awards held in Brighton in April 2012, at which the achievement of a "very good" BREEAM energy efficiency rating was noted.
 As well as Nightingale, a local firm, other companies involved with the project were A.F.
 Pilbeam and Mansell Construction (building work) and EMC Management Consultants (project management).

 When the project was announced, a summer 2012 opening date was anticipated, and Spire Healthcare later announced 29 October 2012 as the first day of operation, but The Montefiore Hospital eventually opened in November of that year.

-The name of the hospital comes from the philanthropist Sir Moses Montefiore.
+The name of the hospital comes from its location on the corner of Montefiore Road, Hove, named for the philanthropist Sir Moses Montefiore.